 - 1. Clean and disinfect animal buildings and pens, and allow them to dry, before moving animals onto the grounds.
-Follow label directions and safety instructions for mixing and using disinfectants. - 2.
-Limit comingling of animals from different herds or flocks to the extent possible.
-Exhibition spaces should be designed to limit contact between animals with physical separation (such as tarps) provided to the extent possible. - 3.
-Manage the number of animals in each pen or coop to avoid overcrowding and overheating. - 4.
-Minimize animal stress by ensuring animals are housed so that they have good ventilation and access to fresh, clean water, feed, and bedding. - 5.
-Identify an isolation area before animals arrive and move sick animals to this area as soon as they are identified. - 6.
-Keep dust to a minimum. - 7.
-Maintain rodent and insect control programs in the barns which are safe for exhibitors, visitors, and exhibit animals. - 8.
-Manage water run-off and avoid allowing standing water in the barns. - 9.
-For lactating dairy cattle, identify and enforce protocols for safely discarding milk from sick cows.
+Follow label directions and safety instructions for mixing and using disinfectants. - Manage the number of animals in each pen or coop to avoid overcrowding and overheating. - 3.
+Minimize animal stress by ensuring animals are housed so that they have good ventilation and access to fresh, clean water, feed, and bedding. - 4.
+Identify an isolation area before animals arrive, and move sick animals to this area as soon as they are identified - 5.
+Keep dust to a minimum. - 6.
+Maintain rodent and insect control programs in the barns which are safe for exhibitors, visitors, and exhibit animals. - 7.
+Manage water run-off and avoid allowing standing water in the barns.